top of page

 Who is it for?
 Anyone, really.
 A lot of people might look at it as crazy, gymnastics-type yoga and run in the other direction.
 But it is for all bodies, all genders, all types of humans–with the caveat that you have to commit to it, and give it some time, for it to work its magic.

 What if I’m new to the Ashtanga practice?
-There are a few ways to learn the Ashtanga method at Sattva:

 How often should I practice?
 When you’re first starting out with Ashtanga, aim for 3 practices per week.
 As you start to grow in and commit to the practice, carve out time for 4, 5, and even 6 days per week of practice.
 For the record: “practice” can mean your whole practice, or it can just mean Surya Namaskaras (sun salutations) and your seated postures at the end.
 (Some amount of the practice is better than none, regardless of what the mind tells you.)
 But just one practice per week, or more sporadic practice, isn’t good for the body or the nervous system.
 That’s why all students are encouraged to at least take Surya Namaskaras 3-6 days/week, regardless of how often they practice at Sattva.